-The sweet heat of the apple puree compliments the hearty richness of the tender beef in this recipe.
-It's also easy to prepare but is special enough to leave a lasting impression.
+The sweet heat of the apple purée complements the hearty richness of the tender beef in this recipe.
+It's easy to prepare but special enough to leave a lasting impression.

 This fulfilling salad starts with an umami-rich marinade that takes its cues from Vietnamese, Thai and even Korean kitchens.

 Beets are great because they are super easy to work with.
-For Valentine's Day, this ravioli offers a festive but sweet and earthy combination of flavors.
+For Valentine's Day, this ravioli offers a festive combination of flavors.